Skip to content

 Green Comet Milkweed leaves — Patrick Alexander from Las Cruces, NM, CC0 1.0, via Wikimedia Commons

-36. Green Milkweed (Asclepias viridis), A Texas Milkweed for Medium to Dry High pH Soils
+36. Green Milkweed (Asclepias viridis), A Milkweed for Medium to Dry High pH Soils

-In a garden setting, green milkweed is hardy in zones 5-9 and requires medium to dry soils having a high pH.
-Seeds for green milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, green milkweed is hardy in zones 5-9 and requires medium to dry soils having a high pH.
+Seeds of green milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.

 Close-up of greenish flowers of green milkweed (Asclepias viridis).